ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 The above command will also try and run detection.

 If it doesn't work, go back and figure out where you have a problem

--  Other configuration notes, after you get everything working

-   -  Set ``delete_after_analyze`` to ``yes`` so that downloaded images are removed after analysis.
-In the default installation, the images are kept in ``/var/lib/zmeventnotification/images`` so you can debug.
-   -  Remember these rules:

-      -  ``frame_id=snapshot`` will work for any ZM >= 1.32
-      -  If you are running ZM < 1.33, to enable ``bestmatch`` or ``alarm`` you need to enable the monitor to store JPEG frames in its ZM monitor->storage configuration in ZM
-      -  If you are running ZM >= 1.33, you can use all fid modes without requiring to enable frames in storage

 Upgrading